 Dave Nuttycombe is an Emmy-nominated documentary filmmaker, award-winning web producer, journalist, and musician with more than 20 years experience creating informative and entertaining content for every medium known to humankind.

-His byline appears regularly in the Washington Post, and has been seen in Slate.com, Washington Monthly, Mother Jones, and many others.
+His byline has appeared often in the Washington Post, and has been seen in Slate.com, Washington Monthly, Mother Jones, Playboy, and many others.
 Reader’s Digest digested one of his stories.
 He’s been a contributor to National Public Radio‘s All Things Considered.
-The American Film Institute Silver Theatre hosted a retrospective of his independent cinema.
+The American Film Institute Silver Theatre has twice hosted a retrospective of his independent cinema.

 At Washington City Paper, he oversaw the creation of the company’s website and was its online editor.
 Dave is also heavily involved in social media and online marketing, having guided several successful crowdfunding campaigns, for himself and other artists and institutions.

 He’s covered the stand-up comedy beat for the Washington Post and non-books for City Paper.
 He wrote the popular column, Videocrity, reviewing direct-to-video movies for both the Post and City Paper before his head exploded.

 He’s written comedy for Bob & Ray and Martin Mull, and written, produced, and performed hundreds of comedy routines for national radio syndication.

 Dave was a featured writer and performer on the Cable Ace-nominated program Neat Stuff, broadcast on The Learning Channel, where, to paraphrase Lisa Simpson, you hardly learn anything.
 Still, he got to ride in the Weinermobile.

 Dave was, briefly, the voice of the Washington Area Oldsmobile Dealers.
 His drumming has been heard on a variety of radio jingles, industrial film soundtracks, and albums.